flowchart LR

 What is ggplot2?

-ggplot2 is part of the tidyverse collection of R packages developed by Hadley Wickham in his work (Wickham 2010).
-He received the COPSS Presidents’ Award for his contributions to the tidyverse collections.
+ggplot2 is part of the tidyverse collection of R packages, developed by Hadley Wickham (Wickham 2010).
+He received the COPSS Presidents’ Award for his contributions to the tidyverse collection.
 It is based on the grammar of graphics (Wilkinson 2011).
-As part of the tidyverse collection, it shares a similar framework that allows users to build plots layer by layer.
+As part of the tidyverse, it shares a framework that allows users to build plots layer by layer.
 This approach makes it highly flexible and intuitive once you understand its core concepts.

 Basic Concepts of the Grammar of Graphics